ronakupadhyaya/Horizons-week-04/day1/vault/README.md

 Work in `week04/day1/vault` directory.
 You'll need to add code to `app.js`.

+:warning:The order of middleware functions in `app.js` matters.
+We've given you place markers for setup steps in `app.js`.
+Make sure to use these markers when inserting code.:warning:

 ## Exercise 1.
 Local Strategy

 [Passport](http://passportjs.org/) is an NPM package that makes it easy to